AlekhyaR/checkout_system/README.md

 Departments are creating different discounts to implement in the store.
 Each promotion rule corresponds to one specific class, all of these classes must have a special characteristic and an ```apply``` method.
 This method will update the item's price or total amount depending on the values, rules and structure for each discount.
 The next rules are implemented in this repository:

-1. **Discount rule:** If the checkout process has two or more Lavendar Heart items, then item's price drops to £8.50 on each of item.
+1. **Discount rule:** If the checkout process has two or more Lavendar Heart items, then it's price drops to £8.50 for each item.

 2. **Percent Discount rule:** If the checkout process total amount spend over £60, then you get 10% of your purchase.